polyphony-chat/docs/SPECIFICATION.md

 !!! bug "TODO"

-    TODO: Add the information that PKCS#10 is used for CSRs
+    TODO: Add the information that PKCS#10 is used for CSRs, and that CSRs are DER encoded.

 To ensure message integrity via signing, clients and servers must verify message signatures.
 This involves cross-checking the message signature against the sender's ID-Cert and the senders' home server's root certificate, while also confirming the validity of the ID-Cert attached to the message and ensuring its public key matches the sender's.